-Many big-box stores and smaller merchants with an online presence are increasingly giving “buy online, pick up in store” alternatives.
+Many big-box stores and smaller merchants with an online presence increasingly give “buy online, pick up in-store” alternatives.
 Indeed, in-store pickup has transformed the face of modern retail in many ways.
-But have you ever wondered which types of business are the most suitable for in-store pickup?
+But have you ever wondered which types of businesses in-store pickup?
 In this blog, we will provide the answer.

 What is in-store pickup?

 When a customer orders a product online and then picks it up in the shop, this is known as click and collect.
 This technique, also referred to as buy online, pick up in-store (BOPIS), enables a speedy and convenient shopping experience.
 This will ensure that the consumer receives their item as soon as possible from a local retail location.

 The pickup site is typically a local retail store, although it might also be a post office, a purpose-built locker, or even another retailer’s location.

 Benefits of in-store pickup

 Customers benefit from the pick-up model’s speed, cheap cost, and convenience.
 With the added health and safety issues coming from the COVID-19 pandemic, it now even provides a means to avoid shopping in overcrowded places while still taking advantage of local retail outlets.

 While click and collect is not a new concept, its popularity skyrocketed nowadays, making it one of the hottest retail trends.
 According to research, buy online pick up in-store has increased by more than 500% during the COVID-19 pandemic.

 Moreover, for retailers wanting to improve their customer relationships, the in-store experience is still an essential contact point.
 Click and collect allows customers to explore more and purchase additional products while picking up their online shopping orders.
 It can also minimize return rate, as customers have a chance to directly receive the products in-store, unlike online shopping.
 One of the solutions that can help retailers with this is magento 2 store pickup extension.